Laser projector: Controller (DAC)

-In the case of using a computer to control a laser projector, a Digital-to-analog converter (DAC) is needed to convert the digital control signal from the computer into analog signals that control the scanners in the laser projector.
-Typically, 2 channels are used for x-y position control and 3 channels are used for controlling the RGB values of an RGB projector.
+In the case of using a computer to control a laser projector, a digital-to-analog converter (DAC) is needed to convert the digital control signal from the computer into analog signals that control the scanners in the laser projector.
+Typically, two channels are used for x-y position control and three channels are used for controlling the RGB values of an RGB projector.
 In the case of a single color projector, the intensity channel is used instead of the RGB channels.
 Most commercially available projectors and DACs are compatible with the ILDA standard that specifies the channels and pinout for the 25-pin D-SUB input connector on the projector.

 DMX

-Many laser projectors and galvanometer sets include Digital Multiplexing (DMX) input.
+Many laser projectors and galvanometer sets include digital multiplexing (DMX) input.
 DMX was originally designed to control theatrical lighting, but has spread to laser projectors over the years.

 DMX allows the user to control the inbuilt patterns of the projector.
-A few of these features are Size, pattern, colour and rotation.
-However, DMX Does Not let you design and display your own graphics/animations, it is simply just a way of controlling the patterns included in your laser projector.
+A few of these features are size, pattern, color and rotation.
+However, DMX does not allow the user to design and display their own graphics/animations, it is simply a way of controlling the patterns included in the laser projector.

-Dichroic Mirrors
+Dichroic mirrors

 A dichroic mirror is a mirror with different reflection or transmission properties at two different wavelengths.
 Typical dichroic mirrors used in laser projectors pass red light and reflect green and blue, or pass green light and reflect red and blue.
 Dichroic mirrors are required for combining laser beams of different colors, e.g. to combine the red, green and blue beams into a single white-light beam.
 The individual red, blue and green lasers are then controlled in brightness (modulated) to produce any desired color in the final beam.
 A typical analog-modulated RGB projector has 256 brightness levels for each laser.
-This gives (256 x 256 x 256) 16,777,216 different available colors (the same as a modern computer monitor).
+This gives 16,777,216 different possible colors (the same as a modern computer monitor).